Giorgos Manousos: Atromitos

 The same scenario took place in the second match as Manousos with a penalty kick in the UEFA Europa League third qualifying round scored helping his club to acquire a thrilling 3–2 home win over Dunajska Streda at the Peristeri Stadium which gave the Athens club a 5–3 aggregate success.

 At the beginning of the season, the experienced striker who has been plagued by injuries himself, stepped up when his team needed him most.
 On 28 September 2019, he scored a brace in the 2–0 home win over rock-bottom Panetolikos to help his club acquiring his first win for the season.
 He has scored nine goals over the past two seasons and seven of those goals came in victories, while the other two came in UEFA Europa League qualifying.
-On 4 January 2020, Manousos slotted home a 90th-minute penalty to seal a tightly contested 2–1 home win for Atromitos over strugglers Asteras Tripoli game.
+On 4 January 2020, Manousos slotted home a 90th-minute penalty to seal a tightly contested 2–1 home win for Atromitos over strugglers Asteras Tripolis game.
 The penalty was Manousos' second goal in the match, with the Greek striker having also put Atromitos ahead in the 76th minute.
 It was named Man of the match.
 He has already surpassed his best goal-scoring tally of the season (his previous best was eight goals with Platanias in the 2016–17 season).
 On 4 June 2021, after fours years with Atromitos, the 33-year-old striker's contract expired, but was not renewed, and the club released him with a farewell video with some of his goals.
 Manousos made 97 appearances (32 goals, 4 assists) with the club in all competitions.